UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

  Regarding whether this application exists in another form, we would describe our product as a professional and task-oriented application used for the diagnosis and treatment for children suffering from urological conditions, whose usage is rather narrow.
 This is a novel technology and there is no similar product on the market.
 If we want to compare with products used in similar fields, i.e, laboratory test equipments, our application is designed to bring more convenience to patients and provide user-centered experience since children are a group that requires extra care.

  Last but not least, we can proudly say that our application aligns with our partner's organization's values.
 As we know, SickKids Hospital is fighting to save lives, to find new cures and to provide world-class care.
-Providing sick children with a better measurement of their urological condition through our application with greater convenience and efficiency, therefore aligning with the SickKids mandate.
+The Uroflowmetry Application makes SickKids’ medical resources more accessible and affordable as patients would not have to travel long distances to complete their tests.
+Our product aims to provide sick children with a better measurement of their urological condition through our application with greater convenience and efficiency, therefore aligning with the SickKids mandate.

 #### Q4: How will you build it?